CivicActions/ssp-toolkit/docs/ssp.md

 ##### Privacy

-Under Title II of the Workforce Innovation and Opportunity Act (WIOA; PL 113-128), Section 242, OCTAE carries out a program of national leadership activities to enhance the quality and outcomes of adult education and literacy activities and programs nationwide.
-OCTAE uses these funds to provide technical assistance and professional development to programs and contribute to research and evaluations of adult education programs and activities.
+Under , System Owner carries out a program of national leadership activities to enhance the quality and outcomes of programs nationwide.
+System Owner uses these funds to provide technical assistance and professional development to programs and contribute to research and evaluations

 ### AP-2: PURPOSE SPECIFICATION

 ##### Privacy

-{{ organization_name }} does not collect PII other than that covered by the "Roladex exception".
-Anonymous access is possible, but courses and community participation require an account for which these fields are required:
+Example Org does not collect PII other than that covered by the "Roladex exception".
+Anonymous access is possible, but community participation require an account for which these fields are required:

 * Email address -  used for identification.

 * First name, last name - used for addressing a logged in user.

-Any additional information is entered by the user at will as part of coursework or to enhance community participation in forums.
+Any additional information is entered by the user at will to enhance community participation.

 ## AR: Accountability, Audit, and Risk Management